eclipse-sumo/sumo/docs/web/docs/Simulation/Calibrator.md

 - perform a dependent mapping: carType -> carType2, truckType -> truckType2

 Both can be accomplished by using the `vTypes` attribute of the calibrator to make it apply to a subset of types only.
-For a dependent mapping, multiple calibrators (each with a different `vTypes` attribute) may be defined.
+For a dependent mapping, multiple calibrators (each with a different `vTypes` attribute) may be defined as in the following example:
-However, if there are very many types this may be cumbersome to define.
-In this case it may be better to define a mapping between type distributions as described below.

 ```xml
 <additional>